LiskHQ/lisk-docs/docs/building-on-lisk/add-token-to-lisk.md

 # Adding ERC-20 Token to Lisk
-It is possible to deploy an ERC-20 contract for bridging with Lisk which has already been deployed on Ethereum.
+It is possible to deploy an ERC-20 contract for bridging with Lisk that has already been deployed on Ethereum.
 <!-- Lisk uses [Optimism's Superchain token list](https://github.com/ethereum-optimism/ethereum-optimism.github.io/blob/master/optimism.tokenlist.json) as a reference for tokens that have been deployed on Lisk. -->

 <!-- :::warning